 HOFFMAN: That’s $40,000.
 Not bad for pocket change.
 And it got them through a cash crunch.
 But it came at a cost.

-CHESKY: We had to physically make the breakfast cereal ourselves, meaning we get a printed poster board and we had to fold it and hot glue it.
-No one told me I had to hot glue breakfast cereal and they should call it burn glue because every time you get it on you, you burn you.
-I had a perfect one to one ratio of burn to box.
-I literally had to hot glue a 1,000 boxes of cereal.
-At one point in the middle of the night I remember reading, I wonder if when Mark Zuckerberg started Facebook he had to hot glue breakfast cereal.
-The answer was no and this was not a good sign.
+CHESKY: We had to physically make the breakfast cereal ourselves, meaning we get a printed poster board and we had to fold it and hot-glue it.
+No one told me I had to hot-glue breakfast cereal, and they should call it burn glue because every time you get it on you, you burn you.
+I had a perfect one-to-one ratio of burn to box.
+I literally had to hot-glue 1,000 boxes of cereal.
+At one point in the middle of the night I remember thinking, I wonder if when Mark Zuckerberg started Facebook he had to hot-glue breakfast cereal.
+The answer was no, and this was not a good sign.

 HOFFMAN: But a funny thing happened to Brian when he moved to Silicon Valley.
 He sort of forgot about designing with empathy for a single user.
 It’s a common mistake among entrepreneurs with global ambitions.
 They have to promise investors the world.
 Tens of millions of customers.
 Billions in revenue.
 It’s intoxicating.
 Just listen to Brian go.

-CHESKY: This is a travel industry that is something like seven percent of global GDP, somewhere between five and seven trillion dollars, ten times the market size of Google’s market size.
+CHESKY: This is a travel industry that is something like 7 percent of global GDP, somewhere between $5 and $7 trillion, ten times the market size of Google’s market size.

-SIRI: Y Combinator is a start-up incubator, which cultivates and invests in early-stage companies.
+SIRI: Y Combinator is a start-up incubator that cultivates and invests in early-stage companies.